-When a space is offered, a non-refundable tuition deposit, in the amount of \$500.00 per child, is required to guarantee the space. \$250.00 will be applied to your first month's tuition.
-The remaining \$250.00 is a New Family Enrollment Fee.
+When a space is offered, a non-refundable tuition deposit, in the amount of 1 month tuition per child, is required to guarantee the space.
+There is a one-time \$300.00 New Family Enrollment Fee that will be billed once your child starts.
 A space will not be guaranteed until the tuition deposit is received.
-If a space is not available, families will be placed on a waiting list that is kept on file until an appropriate opening occurs, or when the application expires.
+If a space is not available, families will be placed on a waiting list that is kept on file until an appropriate opening occurs, or when the application expires in one year.
 Families can renew their applications annually to remain on the list.
-When an opening becomes available, families on the waiting list will be contacted and asked to send in the \$500 non-refundable tuition deposit to secure their spot.
+When an opening becomes available, families on the waiting list will be contacted and asked to send in the non-refundable tuition deposit to secure their spot.